Fishtailing can most often occur on slippery road surfaces with low friction.

 As far as tyres are concerned, fishtailing influences these the way any other skid or unexpected maneuver could.
 Moving against the direction of travel, will wear down your tyres faster than normal.
 Of course, fishtailing is a rare occurrence and seldom lasts long enough for this to make an overall, noticeable difference in your tyre lifespan or quality.

 Nonetheless, it should always be considered and, if you do encounter some fishtailing while driving, be sure to inspect your car tyres at the next available opportunity.

 The right tyre choice

 To counter this, ensure your tyres have a thick tread and offer plenty of grip.
-This will provide more friction, giving your rear wheels less opportunities to move out of line.
+This will provide more friction, giving your rear wheels less opportunities to skid.

 This can be a problem during the warmer months.
-Popular summer tyres, for instance, focus on offering a low rolling resistance, yet this often comes at the expense of friction.
-While this is normally an ideal benefit for drivers, it does mean being extra careful when using such tyres in more severe weather conditions.
+Popular summer tyres, for instance, focus on offering a low rolling resistance, yet this often comes at the expense of grip.
+While this is normally a benefit for drivers, it does mean that they need to be extra careful when using such tyres in more severe weather conditions.

 Even with winter tyres, the additional grip and traction offered is never a guarantee.
-This is because there are so many different winter conditions to consider, including the likes of black ice.
+This is because there are so many different winter conditions to consider, like black ice for example.